-I’m Jim Stogdill, a technologist, writer, artist, and ex-submariner.
+I’m Jim Stogdill, a consultant, technologist, writer, artist, and ex-submariner.
 I split time between the suburbs of Philadelphia and New York City.
-Hit me up if you are in either of those places and want to grab a coffee.
-I drink a lot of it.
+Hit me up if you are in either of those places and want to connect or just grab a coffee.

-I recently finished a year-long sabbatical.
-I used it to work on a slew of projects that would have otherwise remain back-burnered forever.
+I eased the transition to independence with a year-long sabbatical.
+I used the time off to work on a slew of projects that would have otherwise remain back-burnered forever.
 For instance I built a darkroom in my basement where I can finally print conventional silver prints without running up and down the stairs to use the kitchen sink.
-I also managed to obtain at least seven Raspberry Pi’s that I’ve put to various uses.
-Fun.
+I also managed to obtain at least seven Raspberry Pi’s that I’ve put to various uses (including a 21.com bitcoin computer and a public Minecraft server).
+They are fun, but all SD cards eventually corrupt.
+Don’t let anyone tell you otherwise (I’m looking at you 21.com).

 Radar was the team and process focused on new ideas and new business development.
 In my Radar role I launched BioCoder and conceived and launched the Solid conference while also establishing an “weak signals” editorial process and rhythm.
 I also edited and contributed to the Radar blog, Radar podcast and related media efforts.
 Solid is probably the thing I’m most proud of from my time at O’Reilly.
 From atoms to bits and back to atoms.
 Tech goes full circle.